OpenBotBrain/mcu-board/README.md

 9. A couple of buttons for interface (nice to have also)
 10. Lego "compatible" physical shape.

+### Alternative

+- STM32L4R5VG6 with 640KB of RAM instead of the external ram versions (but it also supports the FMC/FSMC).
+And it is cheap, and more available than the previous ones.

 ### Notes

 - The [WIFI